This article explores brand image and its importance, including strategies and successful examples. Let’s start building your brand!

 Key Differences: Brand Identity And Brand Image

-In simple terms, brand identity comprises the brand’s totality, including depicting a positive image for the consumer.
-The brand image represents the comprehensive impression of the product or service.
+Brand identity includes the brand’s entirety and its positive image for consumers.
+It represents the overall impression of the product or service.

 In brand identity, one looks back with the thought of improving consumer experiences.
 On the contrary, brand image focuses on moving forward with positive customer experiences.

 Why do we start a business?
 To earn profits, build a reputation in the market, and enhance the consumer experience, right?
 However, many business owners feel brand image comes with unnecessary fluff.
 They feel it adds no value to their current service or product!